Bollehumus32/RockPaperScissorsInPython/README.md

 # Rock Paper Scissors in Python!
-Very simple game I made in Python, simulates rock, paper, scissors with you and the computer as the players.
+Very simple game I made in Python. simulates rock, paper, scissors with you and the computer as the players.
 Also allows for custom number of rounds.

 This is a finished project so far.
 Fully functional game.
 However, I know my code is suboptimal and could(should) be updated.
 If you have any complaints send PR.